fleetdm/fleet/handbook/sales/README.md

 Fleet's intro deck adds additional detail to our pitch.
 Find it in [Google Slides](https://docs.google.com/presentation/d/1GzSjUZj1RrRBpa_yHJjOrvOTsldQQKfq927vpKP1lpU/edit?usp=sharing).

+## Intro video

+Fleet's intro video shows how to get started with Fleet as an admin.
+Find it on [YouTube](https://www.youtube.com/watch?v=rVxSgvKjrWo).

 ## Salesforce contributor experience checkups

 In order to maintain a consistent contributor experience in Salesforce, we log in to make sure the structure of Salesforce data continues to look correct based on processes started elsewhere.
 Then we can look and see that the goals we want to achieve as a business are in line with our view inside Salesforce by conducting the following checkup.
 Any discrepancies between how information is presented in Salesforce and what should be in there per this ritual should be flagged so that they can be fixed or discussed.